usnistgov/oscal-content/nist.gov/SP800-53/README.md

 # NIST maintained OSCAL content for NIST Special Publication 800-53

 NIST is maintaining OSCAL content for multiple revisions of the NIST Special Publication (SP) 800-53.
+The XML, JSON, and YAML versions of SP800-53 given here are derived from the NIST publications.
+These OSCAL files are intended to faithfully to represent the published documents in machinable readable form.

 OSCAL XML-, JSON-, and YAML-based content is provided for the following revisions: